Nora Nadjarian

 Nora Nadjarian (born 1966) is an Armenian–Cypriot poet and short story writer.
 Writing in English, Armenian, and Greek, Nadjarian's writing has focused on the continued fallout of the 1974 partition of Cyprus.

 A frequent participant in international competitions, poetry festivals, literary conferences and other projects, her poems and short stories have also appeared in numerous anthologies around the world.

-The writer has said that her work is inspired by Sylvia Plath and Yehuda Amichai.
-Paul Celan, Pablo Neruda and Sharon Olds are a few other idols that she has mentioned.
+She has said that her work is inspired by Sylvia Plath and Yehuda Amichai and also mentioned Paul Celan, Pablo Neruda and Sharon Olds as a few other idols.

 Biography

-Nora Nadjarian was born in 1966 in Limassol, a city on the southern coast of Cyprus.
-Born to parents who worked in the production of fabrics, Nadjarian is the second generation to be born in Cyprus after her Armenian refugee grandparents moved to Cyprus at the beginning of the 20th century.
-She first attended an Armenian elementary school, then moved to Foley's Grammar School, a private British school, where she earned her high school degree.

-Following her graduation from Foley's, Nadjarian attended Manchester University and earned a degree from the department of modern languages and linguistics.
+Nadjarian was born in 1966 in Limassol, a city on the southern coast of Cyprus, to parents who worked in the production of fabrics.
+She is the second generation to be born in Cyprus after her Armenian refugee grandparents moved to Cyprus at the beginning of the 20th century.
+She first attended an Armenian elementary school, then moved to Foley's Grammar School, a private British school, where she graduated from.
+Nadjarian then earned a degree from the department of modern languages and linguistics at Manchester University.
 Upon graduating from Manchester, Nadjarian returned to Cyprus and began teaching in Limassol and then in Nicosia, where she is currently residing.

 She visited her ancestral homeland of Armenia in 1983 which inspired her to write poems based on ethnic identity, cultural self-discovery, her Armenian roots and the tragic fate of the nation.
 She first decided to participate in a competition because of the encouragements of a friend, and after being acknowledged for her poem "Vinegar" (1999–2000) she continued to take part in numerous international competitions.

-Critical Review
+Critical review

-Nora Nadjarian has received international praise for her work, particularly her work focused on the Cyprus partition of 1974, identity and loss.
+Nora Nadjarian has received international praise for her work, particularly that focused on the Cyprus partition of 1974, identity and loss.
 She has described her work as "political without being polemical" and has written of an ongoing battle in both the physical sense and mind inside the Cypriot heart that is defined by the division in Nicosia between the Greek Cypriot and Turkish Cypriot sides of the island without taking on a side.
 She condemns the conflict itself, not the people.
 Her work is read beyond the Mediterranean borders and can very much be identified with in its search to find what defines one's nationality.

 Other reviews can be found at: